gojek/darkroom/README.md

 [![GitHub Release](https://img.shields.io/github/release/gojek/darkroom.svg?style=flat)](https://github.com/gojek/darkroom/releases)

 #### About
-This project combines the darkroom [storage backend](pkg/storage) and the [image processor](pkg/processor) and acts as an `Image Proxy` on your image source.
+Darkroom combines the [storage backend](pkg/storage) and the [image processor](pkg/processor) and acts as an `Image Proxy` on your image source.
 You may implement your own `Storage` and `Processor` interfaces to gain custom functionality while still keeping other Darkroom Server functionality.
+The native implementations focus on speed and resiliency.

 #### Installation
 The project has docker images available.
 They can be tested locally or can be be deployed to production.